LIPS-scheme/lips/docs/docs/scheme-intro/streams.md

   (single-map proc (apply stream-zip streams)))
 ```

-It require helper procedure that combine two streams by taking each element from every stream and
+It requires helper procedure that combine two streams by taking each element from every stream and
 creates a single list in output stream.

 ```scheme